skywalker2909/tcp-client-server/README.md

 # tcp-client-server
-A simple project demonstrating a tcp server and client.
+A project demonstrating a tcp server and client.